inadarei/nodebootstrap/README.md

 Organize your Node project like a pro.
 Now supports a Microservice mode!

-Right out of the gate N.B. gets a [metric] ton of boilerplate taken care of: clustering, Docker-support, error-handling, code modularity, logging, views, environments – you name it.
+Right out of the gate N.B. gets a [metric] ton of boilerplate taken care of: microservice-style setup, clustering, Docker-support, database migrations, automated testing, error-handling, modularity, advanced logging, templated views, environments  – you name it.
 And all of that without having to deal with a heavy or an opinionated framework!

-NodeBootstrap is a project skeleton for [Node.js](http://nodejs.org/)/[Express.js](http://expressjs.com) development.
-It captures common best-practices, used by Node community, for project layout and setup configuration.

 For demonstration purposes NodeBootstrap also packs Twitter's [Bootstrap](http://twitter.github.com/bootstrap/) framework and shows how to manage Mustache/Handlebars-based view.
 It's not a mandatory part of the project.